HealthTechSG/HealthX-UserApp-Sample/README.md

 If your project meets the following criteria, this template is for you:

-- Provider-facing app
-- FHIR-API backend (FHIRNexus)
+- Planning to use APIs provided by HealthX
-- Deployment planned on the AWS-HXIS User Apps Platform
+- Deploymenting on the HealthX User Apps Platform

 ---